tonihintikka/PythonGPT_Vision_webapp_generator/readme.md

 https://github.com/tonihintikka/PythonGPT_Vision_webapp_generator/blob/main/demo/image.html

 This project integrates OpenAI's GPT-4 Vision API to generate HTML/JavaScript code from images and descriptions.
+You need to have offcourse access to OpenAI API to get this work.

 ## Installation